Passing a GitLab CI Job For a Failing Script

 - 456

-This will only allow failure for exit codes 123 and 456, and any others will fail the job and the pipeline.
-While this will allow the pipeline to proceed and pass, it still leaves the job, and ultimately the pipeline, passing with failure.
+This only allows failure for exit codes 123 and 456, and any others fail the job and the pipeline.
+While this allows the pipeline to proceed and pass, it still leaves the job, and ultimately the pipeline, passing with failure.

 The results of a command can be reversed by leveraging the logical And (&&